Shariiik/GitHubRepoAnalyzer/README.md

 The tool generates structured reports optimized for Large Language Models (LLMs), allowing developers to quickly feed repository health metrics into AI workflows for comprehensive auditing.

+## 🚀 How to Use (v2.0.0)

+**For Windows Users:**
+The easiest way to run the analyzer with full color support:
+1. Clone the repository to your PC.
+2. Double-click the `start.bat` file.
+3. Paste the GitHub repository URL when prompted!

 ### Key Features

 | Feature | Description | Technical Implementation |